Icinga/icingaweb2/doc/02-Installation.md

 * A web server, e.g. Apache or nginx
 * PHP >= 5.3.0 w/ gettext, intl and OpenSSL support
+* Default time zone configured for PHP in the php.ini file
 * LDAP PHP library when using Active Directory or LDAP for authentication
 * Icinga 1.x w/ IDO; Icinga 2.x w/ IDO feature enabled
 * The IDO table prefix must be icinga_ which is the default